 |Luminous Flux||400 lm|

-Now, if you like the Hue Play but think it’s still too pricey for what it offers check out the Govee Smart LED Light Bars.
+If you like the Hue Play but think it’s still too pricey for what it offers, check out the Govee Smart LED Light Bars.
 These are very similar to the Hue Play but are much cheaper.
-They offer the same level of variation when it comes to the number of setup options, but they don’t come with the full Nanoleaf experience.
+They provide the same level of variation in setup options, but they don’t come with the whole Nanoleaf experience.

 Yes, these work with Google Assistant and Amazon Alexa.
 They also support Music Sync.
 But, their video and gaming sync capability works via an external camera, not via a PC app.
 This means you have to find a place for the camera (provided in the selling package), which can be tricky.

 Luckily, the Govee light bars come with a mobile app.
 The app supports various scenes as well as the Music sync and other features.
 While the quality of the RGB experience is below both Nanoleaf and Philips Hue Play, the price of the Govee Smart light bar base kit is just a third of the cost of the Nanoleaf base kit.

 |Luminous Flux||120 lm|